Do you struggle with turning your website into an income-generating asset?

 There are four main reasons for this:

-- First, it helps readers get a sense of what you are writing about (this is particularly important if you are exploring difficult concepts – visual aids can really help simplify matters).
+- First, it helps readers get a sense of what you are writing about (this is particularly important if you are exploring difficult concepts – visual aids can help simplify matters).

 - Second, the main picture (featured image) accompanying your post will usually show up whenever your visitors share one of your posts on social media, and if it is a dull picture, it’s far less likely to generate clicks to your site.